How to Choose a Major

 Talk with Faculty in the Major

 Are you really enjoying a class you are in this semester?
 Talk to your instructor!
 Go to office hours and find out about the major by learning what your instructor’s interests and skills led your instructor to this major.
 If anyone can give you the “scoop” on this major, faculty can.
 Please remember to be patient.
 Faculty are busy, but would enjoy talking about your interest in the major.
+For faculty contact information, use the UW Oshkosh Directory.

 Talk with Students Already Declared in the Major

-There’s a reason these students chose this particular major.
+There is a reason these students chose this particular major.
 Find out what it is!
 What do they enjoy about the major?
 What are they hoping to do in the future after graduation?
 Get the insider’s view of a potential major from your peers.

 Take a Class that Explores Majors and Careers

 We have one right here on campus!
-It’s called Academic & Career Exploration and is a one-credit course that will teach you about the process of self-exploration and career planning.
+It is called Academic & Career Exploration and is a one-credit course that will teach you about the process of self-exploration and career planning.
 You will have the opportunity to match your interests, skills, values, needs and expectations with satisfying major and career options.
 You can find this course on TitanWeb under subject area; Counseling-Professional, catalog number; 201.

 Talk with an Advisor